Erie Art Museum: History

 The Erie Art Museum was founded in 1898 as The Art Club of Erie, by a group of Erie artists led by Mrs. Lovisa Card-Catlin.
 The Art Club managed the Art Gallery located in the Public Library on Perry Square.
 In the 1940s, when the Art Club relocated, along with the Erie Public Museum (which had occupied the basement of the Library) to the Watson-Curtze Mansion at 356 West Sixth Street.
 In 1956, the Art Club acquired the Wood-Morrison House, at 338 West Sixth Street, which, along with its carriage house, became known as the Art Center of Erie.
 Following a successful membership drive, and the launch of the United Arts Fund Drive, the organization hired John L. Vanco, as its director and first professional employee, in 1968.

 As the Erie Art Center, the organization expanded to include year-round exhibitions and education programs (1969), instituted an active program of collecting and a traveling exhibition program (1973), and added a darkroom (1973), frame shop (1975), and artist studios (1977).

 Having outgrown the Sixth Street buildings, the organization created the ClaySpace ceramics studio (1981), a theater (1982) and artist studio rental spaces (1983) in the ArtWorks building at 1505 State Street.
 At the same time, the organization changed its name to Erie Art Museum and purchased the former Ashby Printing Company buildings at 423 State Street and 10 East 5th Street, which became known collectively as the Erie Art Museum Annex.
 The storefront at 423 State was developed to house the Frame Shop, including a small gallery facing the street.
 Later, the eastern portion of the first floor became a performance venue, and a classroom and gallery (2003) were added on the second floor.

-While Clayspace still resides at the 1505 State Street building now owned by the Performing Arts Collective Alliance, Clayspace is now an independent cooperative, which is separate from the Erie Art Museum.